Are you looking for Easy Ways to Keep Bacteria Away from Your Baby? Then look no further! These 3 tips will help you keep baby safe!

 2. Be careful about feeding.

 If your baby takes formula, have your water tested for chemicals or minerals, especially if you use well water, to ensure the water is safe for your baby to drink.
-You also never want to leave prepared formula unrefrigerated for longer than one hour.
-Freshly-pumped or hand-expressed breastmilk, though, can sit out at room temperature for up to four hours and up to four days in the refrigerator, according to the CDC.
+You also never want to leave the prepared formula unrefrigerated for longer than one hour.
+Freshly-pumped or hand-expressed breastmilk, though, can sit out at room temperature for up to four hours and up to four days in the refrigerator.

 Whether bottle-feeding your baby breastmilk or formula, only fill the bottle with as much as you think your baby will drink during that feeding.
 If there’s any leftover, it’s best to dump it out.
 Bacteria from your baby’s saliva can get into the nipple or bottle.